Motherhood is Challenging, You are Not Alone.

 Parents of Young Children

-Often, parenting your young children ends up teaching you more about yourself - you have less patience than you expected, it’s more difficult than expected and you remind yourself of the things you didn’t like in your parents.
+Often, parenting your young children ends up teaching you more about yourself than them - you have less patience than you expected, it’s more difficult than expected and you remind yourself of the things you didn’t like in your parents.

 But this time is fleeting, only one portion of your life.
 It is also an opportunity for growth, to show up the way you want to and to have a great relationship with your child or children.